NetLogo/NetTango/README.md

 To work on the whole NetTango Web application, you will need to get [the Galapagos repository building and running](https://github.com/NetLogo/Galapagos/wiki/Building-and-running).
 The Galapagos repository contains [a utility script](https://github.com/NetLogo/Galapagos/blob/master/scripts/nettango-package.sh) that contains more information on a workflow for making changes to this core library and getting it used by a local version of the Galapagos repository.
 The short version is that you need:

-1) To use `yarn` to link your local core library instead of the public release version, to make sure your version is picked up when you do `sbt run` to start the Play Framework development web server.
+1) To use `npm` to link your local core library instead of the public release version, to make sure your version is picked up when you do `sbt run` to start the Play Framework development web server.
 2) To manually copy your generated NetTango core library files when you make changes after starting the web server, as it won't seen those changes without restarting (which takes a long time).
 The utility script does this for you.

 # Getting Started with NetTango Modeling